Chicago (pool): Rules

 "Chicago" often refers to a variation of rotation pool in which the balls are initially placed in positions against the rails of the table.

 Another variation of Chicago is played in a similar fashion to nine-ball and rotation, where balls must be played in order starting with the 1 ball.
 In Chicago, all fifteen balls are used.
 The money balls are the 1, 5, 8, 10, 13 and 15.
 These six balls are racked to the front of the rack with the 1 ball at the head of the rack.
 A player continues his turn as long as a ball is pocketed.
 A score is kept as to how many money balls are made by each player.

-Once all balls are pocketed the players will "settle up" based on the amount of money balls they made during the game.
-The loser pays the winner a previously agreed upon amount multiplied by the difference in money balls between the two players (i.e., if Player A makes five money balls and Player B makes one then Player B owes Player A four times the amount of the wager.)
+Once all the balls are pocketed, the players will "settle up" based on the number of money balls they made during the game.
+The loser pays the winner a previously agreed-upon amount multiplied by the difference in money balls between the two players.
+For example, if Player A makes five money balls and Player B makes one, then Player B owes Player A four times the wagered amount.

 The game can also simply be played recreationally for points instead of money.